Circumcision surgical procedure: Shang ring

 The Shang Ring is a disposable plastic "in situ" device for male circumcision.
-It has been studied in China and Africa, and has been approved by WHO for circumcision in males > 13 years of age to prevent HIV.
+It has been studied in China and Africa, and has been approved by WHO for circumcision in males over 13 years of age to prevent HIV.
 The Shang Ring consists of two concentric medical grade plastic rings: an inner ring with a silicone band and an outer, hinged ring that acts as a ligature.
 The appropriate size is determined through use of a measuring strip.
 The inner ring is placed underneath the foreskin.
 The outer (hinged) ring is placed on the outside of the foreskin and locks against the inner ring when snapped together.
 The distal foreskin is then excised.
 The Shang Ring is removed after one week when the outer ring locking mechanism is opened using a special tool.
-A pair of scissors, specifically designed for this purpose, is then used to remove the inner ring.
+A pair of scissors designed for this purpose is then used to remove the inner ring.

 Advantages

-Shang Ring is marketed as being simple, disposable, easy to use, and provides sutureless circumcision that may be an acceptable alternative to current surgical techniques.
+Shang Ring is marketed as simple, disposable, easy to use, and provides sutureless circumcision that may be an acceptable alternative to conventional surgical techniques.